 I’m not someone who sees a point in being a staunch loyalist to any one tech company or product just for the sake of it.
-I use whatever products I think work for me the best.
+I use whatever products I think work best for me.

 Currently, I primarily use Apple products because they help me work and enjoy my life with the least amount of resistance and difficulty.

-That said, I’ve yet to hear of any other major tech company who seems determined to use a wearable to make such an impact on personal healthcare.
+That said, I’ve yet to hear of any other major tech company that seems determined to use a wearable to make such an impact on personal healthcare.